scribear/ScribeAR-NodeServer/whisper-service/README.md

       pip install -r requirements.txt
       ```

 2. Per model implementation dependencies.
-Each model implementation has its own `{model_implementation}Requirements.txt` found in the `/models` directory.
+Each model implementation has its own `{model_implementation}_requirements.txt` found in the `/models` directory.
 Install the dependencies for the models you'd like to run.
 See [Model Implementations and Model Keys](#model-implementations-and-model-keys) for details.
     ```
     pip install -r models/{model_implementation}_requirements.txt
     ```